sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: SetReal(pixel, value)

      Sets the content of the specified pixel to the provided value.
-If the image holds data of the 'COMPLEX' :ref:`data_type`, the method sets the pixel to a value has a real part equal to the provided value and a null complex part.
+If the image holds data of the 'COMPLEX' :ref:`data-type`, the method sets the pixel to a value has a real part equal to the provided value and a null complex part.

      :param pixel: